ST-Chaparro/ST-Chaparro/README.md

 ## About Me :

 I am a junior front-end developer, I am passionate about learning new things about the world of web development.
 I have skills in requirements analysis and documentation.
+I also have experience working collaboratively.

 - ⚡ **Fun Facts** : 🍕 🏉 🏏 🎥 🚞